 Andy McCarthy's been phenomenal on this.

-And you know, as he said, the Democrats' recent criticisms of the attorney general has gone beyond Washington, D.C.'s usual theater of the absurd.
+And, you know, as he said, the Democrats' recent criticisms of the Attorney General has gone beyond Washington, D.C.'s usual theater of the absurd.

-And uh he also wrote a piece about Mueller's letter to Barr, a great trick by the Washington Post before the hearings began, and Andy McCarthy joins us.
+And he also wrote a piece about Mueller's letter to Barr, a great trick by the Washington Post, before the hearings began.

-He's a Fox News contributor, columnist for National Review, and uh former assistant uh United States Attorney for the Southern District of New York, the ever so prestigious Southern District, and by the way, was involved in high profile cases like the Blind Shake and others.
+He's a Fox News contributor, columnist for National Review, and former assistant United States Attorney for the Southern District of New York, the ever-so-prestigious Southern District.

 How are you?